NCHS-CS/namans_fork/advanced-topics/final-project/rubrics.md

 Your updates will be graded out of 10 points.
 You must submit your updated Design Document to match your finished project

-This update should include updates to your design diagrams and any changes on the algorithms that you actually ended up implementing (added as a new section, `Updated Design`) as well as a clear detailed description of the actual features completed in your final project.
+This update should include updates to your design diagrams and any changes on the algorithms that you actually ended up implementing.

+### New Sections

+Add the following sections to your design document.

+1. `Updated Design` - Minimum required to update your actual completed class diagram - you may also update other diagrams, but it is not required.
+2. `Final Features` - Create a table of your expected "core features" and a second column of your actual features implemented.
-Add a `Lessons Learned` section - this will be a half page summary from each team member of all of your lessons learned from the project that you have been tracking each week.
+3. `Lessons Learned` - Move your original "Learning Targets and Goals" to a new table and add a second column that is a summary of `Actual lessons learned`.
+Summarize your lessons learned throughout the project here.

 ## <a name='Functionality50'></a>Functionality (40 Pts)